-This section describes the foundational guiding principles relevant to the One Washington implementation, along with the rationale of why these principles are the appropriate choice for the State of Washington, based on Washington State data and comparison to leading industry practice, as appropriate.
+This section describes the foundational guiding principles relevant to the One Washington implementation, along with the rationale of why these principles are the appropriate choice for the State of Washington, based on current Washington State business processes and technology environment in comparison to leading industry practice, as appropriate.
 These guiding principles are for planning purposes and may be re-assessed at periodic 'gates' throughout the course of the program.
 We acknowledge that any changes to these guiding principles will add risk to the program, adding time and cost.
 Considerations to revisit these gates may include changes in the technology market, evolving security requirements, or other external decisions that would affect the successful implementation of systems by this program.